-In relation to the digitized support, you have several ways to take your digitized notes according to your case:
+In relation to the digitized support, you have several ways to take your To Do list according to your case:

 1) You only need to manage a small To-Do list that doesn’t require follow-up?
 The simple handwritten task list is enough

-2) You have to manage individual To-Do’s?
+2) You have to manage individual Tasks?
 Use digital sticky notes such as Post-it® to organize your ideas and share them easily with your employees

-3) You want to organize your To-Do according to contexts?
+3) You want to organize your Task management according to contexts?
 Use digitized lists as with the Microsoft To-Do application, for example: @Home; @My day; @Assigned tasks; @Important; etc

-Several applications and tools of this kind exist to help you establish your To-Do list but also to follow your tasks!
+Several Task management applications and tools exist to help you establish your To-Do list but also to follow your tasks with your team!
 Very useful when you have tasks to delegate or follow up with one of your collaborators.
 The same goes for common projects, see quickly where you stand to adjust your deadlines and achieve your objectives.
 The synchronization of your data is done in real time so that you are always able to exchange on the latest versions of your work with your team.

 To write a to-do list well…